American Samoa vs Antigua and Barbuda Comparison

 American Samoa Evaluation

-American Samoa outperforms with: • American Samoa has 2.3x higher minimum wage • American Samoa has 4.7x higher forest coverage • American Samoa has 44% higher birth rate • American Samoa has 27% higher population density
+American Samoa outperforms in: • American Samoa has 2.3x higher minimum wage • American Samoa has 4.7x higher forest coverage • American Samoa has 44% higher birth rate • American Samoa has 27% higher population density

 Antigua and Barbuda Evaluation